Thriftpy/thriftpy2/README.rst

 See, it's that easy!

-You can refer to 'examples' and 'tests' directory in source code for more usage examples.
+You can refer to the `examples` and `tests` directories in the source code for more usage examples.

 Features
 ========

-Currently ThriftPy have these features (also advantages over the upstream python lib):
+Currently, ThriftPy has these features (also advantages over the upstream Python lib):

 - Python 3.6+ and PyPy3.

-- Pure python implementation.
-No longer need to compile & install the 'thrift' package.
-All you need is thriftpy2 and thrift file.
+- Pure Python implementation.
+You no longer need to compile and install the `thrift` package.
+All you need is thriftpy2 and a thrift file.

 - Compatible with Apache Thrift.
-You can use ThriftPy together with the official implementation servers and clients, such as a upstream server with a thriftpy2 client or the opposite.
+You can use ThriftPy together with the official implementation servers and clients, such as an upstream server with a thriftpy2 client or vice-versa.

   Currently implemented protocols and transports:

-  * binary protocol (python and cython)
+  * binary protocol (Python and Cython)

-  * compact protocol (python and cython)
+  * compact protocol (Python and Cython)

-  * json protocol
+  * JSON protocol

-  * Apache JSON protocol compatible with apache thrift distribution's JSON protocol.
+  * Apache JSON protocol compatible with the Apache Thrift distribution's JSON protocol.
     Simply do ``from thriftpy2.protocol import TApacheJSONProtocolFactory`` and pass this to the ``proto_factory`` argument where appropriate.

-  * buffered transport (python & cython)
+  * buffered transport (Python & Cython)

   * framed transport

-  * tornado server and client (with tornado 4.0)
+  * Tornado server and client (with Tornado 4.0)

-  * http server and client
+  * HTTP server and client

-  * asyncio support (python 3.5 or later)
+  * asyncio support (Python 3.5 or later)

-- Can directly load thrift file as module, the sdk code will be generated on the fly.
+- Can directly load a thrift file as a module, the client code will be generated on the fly.

   For example, ``pingpong_thrift = thriftpy2.load("pingpong.thrift", module_name="pingpong_thrift")``
-  will load 'pingpong.thrift' as 'pingpong_thrift' module.
+  will load `pingpong.thrift` as the `pingpong_thrift` module.

-  Or, when import hook enabled by ``thriftpy2.install_import_hook()``, you can directly use ``import pingpong_thrift`` to import the 'pingpong.thrift' file as module, you may also use ``from pingpong_thrift import PingService`` to import specific object from the thrift module.
+  Or, when the import hook is enabled by ``thriftpy2.install_import_hook()``, you can directly use ``import pingpong_thrift`` to import the `pingpong.thrift` file as a module.
+You may also use ``from pingpong_thrift import PingService`` to import a specific object from the thrift module.

 - Easy RPC server/client setup.